thesaintzion/torre-server/README.md

 ###  Endpoints

-You can find here the following views:
+You find interact with the live deployment:  [here](https://torre-user-api.herokuapp.com/health-status);

 - `/api/people/search` - Search  users by first and last name.